 Behavioural economics for energy and climate change policies and the transition to a sustainable energy use: a Scandinavian perspective (with Luis Mundaca, Jonas Sonnenschein and Roman Seidl).
 In M. Lopes, C. Henggeler Antunes and K. B. Janda (Eds.), Energy and Behavior: Towards a Low Carbon Future, 2020, 45-87.
 London: Academic Press.

 Regulatory load and charitable-giving (with Leonhard K. Lades)

 Experiments in Economics (Autumn 2020) - Compulsory course in Master in Behavioural Economics.
-(Lecturer for Laboratory Experiments part)
+(Co-lecturer)